christine193/Lopez_Christine_HWxxx/README.md

  Step 1: Clone the url https://github.com/christine193/Lopez_Christine_InfoGraphic.git

- step 2: download the database located in the assets folder
+ step 2: download the database located in the includes folder

  Step 3: Open index.html in your prefered web brower